jacobcreedwatkins/JQR/netsh.md

 ## In the context of forwarding:
-- netsh with portproxy can be used similar to ssh or iptables.
-Port forwarding, for example, is a possible method of redirection that can be used.
+ The `netsh interface portproxy` command provides a command-line tool for use in administering servers that act as proxies between IPv4 and IPv6 networks and applications.
+- `netsh interface portproxy` is extremely similar to ssh tunneling or manipulating iptables chains.
+- `netsh` has port forwarding capabilities with `interface portproxy`, which is our focus in the JQR, it is a very robust command line scripting utility that is primarily used for network comfiguration

-- Tunneling vs. port forwarding?
+### Tunneling vs. port forwarding?
 Port forwarding is also often referred to as tunneling, and the two terms are used interchangeably.
 The encrypted "tunnel" serves as a means transfer data and deliver it safely to the remote system.
 This method is regularly used to circumvent standard firewall security protocols.
 Either terms are examples of network traffic redirection.

 ## example